 - What is the difference between an Auto P. I. pre-purchase inspection and a repair shop pre-purchase inspection?

 inspecting a vehicle.
-We will give you an honest assessment of the vehicle and the true condition of
+We will give you an honest assessment of the vehicle and

 Second, all of our Inspectors are ASE Certified Master Technicians.
 This means

 that Auto P. I. Inspectors are certified and qualified to inspect every automotive mechanical and

 electrical component and system.
 In contrast, most repair shop technicians specialize in only a

 few of the ASE automotive areas.
 Auto P. I. employs

 only ASE Master Certified Technicians.
 All of our vans are fully equipped with inspection and